johancruz24/ejercicios-level/README.md

 #install dependency

 Express to create SERVER. (npm install express)
-Morgan to validate requests that go to the server (nom install morgan) Modemom tp restart the server every time it is modified (npm install nodemon -D) for run server (npm run dev)
+Morgan to validate requests that go to the server (npm install morgan) Modemom tp restart the server every time it is modified (npm install nodemon -D) for run server (npm run dev)

 #Steps to test